 Edwards has worked here for 24 years.
 Back then the average class size could be around 7 to 9 students.
 Today it’s close to 3 or 6.

 DON EDWARDS: “Well there’s just a lot to driving a tractor trailer.
 The people that have just driven cars, they don’t know what it’s like being in a big tractor trailer with 80,000 pounds.
-And automobiles think these trucks can maneuver or stop just like they do, and that’s not the case.”
+And automobiles think these trucks can maneuver or stop or whatever just like they do, and that’s not the case.”